 - A defect in the brain’s control over breathing

 - Excessive fatty-tissue weight against the chest wall.

-Most of those affected also have sleep apnea; many of the symptoms of OHS are likely due to lack of sleep – daytime sleepiness, depression and headaches.
+Many of the symptoms of OHS are likely due to lack of sleep: daytime sleepiness, depression and headaches.
+(Most of those affected also have sleep apnea.)
 Weight loss can help reverse this condition, but short of that, the only treatments are a ventilation mask used mainly during sleep and supplemental oxygen delivered via a tube through the neck.

-If you have chronic shortness of breath due to low oxygen, quit cigarettes if you smoke and avoid secondhand smoke, which can only make matters worse.
-Also try to get regular exercise, a tough but vital prescription.
+If you are a smoker and have chronic shortness of breath due to low oxygen, quit smoking and avoid secondhand smoke.

 Andrew Weil, M.D.